railsbridge-boston/railsbridge-boston/views/installfest/install/linux.markdown

 7. Install the latest Ruby.
 This may take a while.

     ```text
-    rbenv install 1.9.3-p194
+    rbenv install 1.9.3-p286
+    rbenv global 1.9.3-p286
     ```

-8. You should do this any time you install different version of Ruby or a Ruby gem that provides a command-line command.
+8. Close an re-open your terminal and confirm Ruby is installed properly

     ```text
-    rbenv rehash
-    ```

-9. Set the global version of Ruby to be used in all shells.

-    ```text
-    rbenv global 1.9.3-p194
-    rbenv shell 1.9.3-p194
-    ```

-10. Close an re-open your terminal and confirm Ruby is installed properly

-    ```text
     ruby -v
     ```

-    You should get something similar to `ruby 1.9.3p194 (2012-04-20 revision 35410) [i616-linux]` If you see something different please call in an instructor to help diagnose the installation issue.
+    You should get something similar to `ruby 1.9.3p286 (2012-10-12 revision 37165) [i616-linux]`
+    If you do not see `ruby 1.9.3` please call in an instructor to help diagnose the installation issue.

-11. Install Rails and other supporting gems
+9. Install Rails and other supporting gems

     ```text
-    gem install bundler rails heroku
+    gem install bundler rails
     ```

-12. Run `rbenv rehash` again so you can access the gems you just installed:
+10. Run `rbenv rehash` again so you can access the gems you just installed:

     ```text
     rbenv rehash
     ```

 Congratulations, you now have the Ruby development environment up and running.
 Now go forth and do something awesome with it!

 [« Back to Installfest](/installfest)